jsta/jsta.github.io/cv.md

   : Masters of Marine Science
-  : - Department of Marine Science, University of Texas, Austin, TX : - Areas of emphasis: Wetland Ecology, Water Resources Management, and Environmental Monitoring : - Thesis Topic: Using Emergent Wetland Plant Dynamics to Prescibe Freshwater Inflow Needs for Texas Estuaries (Advisor: Ken Dunton, Ph.
-D.)
+  : - Department of Marine Science, University of Texas, Austin, TX : - Areas of emphasis: Wetland Ecology, Water Resources Management, and Environmental Monitoring : - Thesis Topic: Using Emergent Wetland Plant Dynamics to Prescibe Freshwater Inflow Needs for Texas Estuaries (Advisor: Ken Dunton, Ph.D.)

 May 2008
   : Bachelor of Science